 1. Wild Peacock, Stellenbosch

-Mother Sue and son Ross Baker turned their passion into a profession when they opened their restaurant in 2013.
-Your mission: All products are organic and are obtained sustainably and directly from the environment.
-The use of micro herbs in the kitchen of Wild Peacock is also new and distinctive.
-The selection of cheeses is also exceptional.
+Mom Sue and son Ross Baker turned their passion into a profession when they opened their restaurant in 2013.
+Their mission: All products are organic and are obtained sustainably and directly from the environment.
+The use of micro-herbs in the Wild Peacock kitchen is also new and distinctive.
+The cheese selection is also exceptional.

 By the way: Many products can be purchased in the associated Wild Peacock Products store.